-Sandra Cointreau grew up in rural villages of Connecticut.
+Sandra Cointreau grew up in a rural village of Connecticut.
 Even though she has worked in over 60 developing countries as a civil engineer, she has always returned to the western Connecticut farming communities of her childhood and her ancestors and to the splendid spiritual forests where once the native peoples roamed.
 The daughter of many generations of Connecticut farmers, she has a deep love of the land, a connection to its animals, and a devotion to Mother Earth.

 Sandra has traveled to every continent of the world in her work on environmental protection and waste management, always spending some of her time in each place on her art.
 Mostly, she is a self-taught artist.
-But, as a consummate researcher in her environmental work, she similarly has poured endlessly through books and videos to learn how to improve her compositions and use of her paints.
+But, as a researcher in her environmental work, she similarly has poured endlessly through books and videos to learn how to improve her compositions and use of her paints.
 She started with oils while in college in the 60’s, transitioned to acrylics, and in the mid-80’s fell in love with watercolor, which became her steady traveling companion ever since.

 Art has been the balance to the harsh realities of her field work, allowing her to face the painful insult to Mother Earth, its peoples and its animals, over and over again, in so many places, and come to her room at the end of the day to heal by painting a vase of flowers or some fresh fruit.